metamellow/BON-WORLD/README.md

 # Notes 🔥

-- THIS REPO WILL BE ARCHIVED SOON (and a new one will be used)
+- THIS REPO IS STILL UNDER CONSTRUCTION
 - This is the repository for the Bank of Nowhere website!
 - This repository is being synced through fleek onto IPFS and then sent to ENS bankofnowhere.eth